CasualChampionships/arcade/docs/minigames/scheduling.md

 }
 ```
 In the above example we schedule the `BossbarTask` and tell it to `runIfCancelled()`, so in the case that 10 minutes have not passed, but we change phases then the bossbar will still be removed.

+There are many custom implementations of tasks; however, we will discuss them later in the documentation when their purpose becomes clear.

 > See the next section on [Commands](commands.md)